oracle-quickstart/oci-o11y-solutions/README.md

 This is an example on how to export, add & deploy  dashboards in Logging Analytics.

-## Sharing new Logging Analytics Dashboards
+## Sharing new Logging Analytics Dashboards some chars

 ### Export Dashboard json
     export DASHBOARD_ID=”<OCID….>”